jpetazzo/pipework/README.md

 You can read more on using route tables, specifically to setup multiple NICs with different default gateways,
 here: https://kindlund.wordpress.com/2007/11/19/configuring-multiple-default-routes-in-linux/

+### Control `tc`

+If you want to use `tc` from within the container namespace, you can do so with the command `pipework tc $CONTAINERID <tc_args>`.

+Example, to simulate 30% packet loss on `eth0` within the container:

+  pipework tc $CONTAINERID qdisc add dev eth0 root netem loss 30%

 ### Support Open vSwitch

 If you want to attach a container to the Open vSwitch bridge, no problem.